ldwilker10/dsc-phase-1-project-v2-4/README.md

 ![Budget](Images/top_10_gross.png)

-- The movie's run time has less of an effect on total net gross earnings.
-The overall average run time was 107 minutes but when looking at both the top 20 and top 100 highest net grossing films run time averaged between 120-130 minutes.
+- The movie's runtime has less of an effect on total net gross earnings.
+The overall average runtime was 107 minutes but when looking at both the top 20 and top 100 highest net grossing films runtime averaged between 120-130 minutes.

 ![Runtime](Images/runtime_scatter.png)